enylin/line-pay-merchant/README.md

 ### Transaction ID

 JavaScript numbers are double-precision floating-point numbers.
-LINE Pay Transaction ID is a number larger than the largest integer JavaScript can be precisely stored (which is `2^53`, `9007199254740992`).
+LINE Pay Transaction ID is a number larger than the largest integer JavaScript can be precisely stored (which is 2^53, 9007199254740992).
 This may cause the transaction ID received from LINE Pay APIs to be recognized incorrectly.
-For example, the transaction ID number `2021121300698360310` may be converted to `2021121300698360300` by default parser.
+For example, the transaction ID number 2021121300698360310 may be converted to 2021121300698360300 by default parser.
 This library handles the behavior by converting the transaction ID number to string format before the default parser (`JSON.parse`) parses the response received from LINE Pay APIs.

 ## Resources

 - [LINE Pay Online APIs](https://pay.line.me/tw/developers/apis/onlineApis?locale=en_US)

-## Roadmap

-TODOs:
-- Implement Capture API and add unit tests
-- Implement Void API and add unit tests
-- Implement Check Payment Status API and add unit tests
-- Implement Check RegKey API and add unit tests
-- Implement Pay Preapproved API and add unit tests
-- Implement Expire RegKey API and add unit tests
-- Provide handlers
-- Add more examples to README.md